Domestic and foreign corporation

 Permanent establishment (PE)

 Under domestic tax law, the scope of Japan-source income in respect of which a foreign corporation is taxable depends upon the type of taxable presence that it has in Japan.
-Pursuant to the amendments of Article 5 of the OECD Model Tax Treaty (OECD MTC) in November 2017 and the signing of the MLI on 7 June 2017 by the Japanese government, articles related to the PE were revised by the 2018 Tax Reform.
+Pursuant to the amendments of Article 5 of the Organisation for Economic Co-operation and Development (OECD) Model Tax Treaty (OECD MTC) in November 2017 and the signing of the MLI on 7 June 2017 by the Japanese government, articles related to the PE were revised by the 2018 Tax Reform Act.
 The articles of the Corporate Tax Law (CTL) and CTL Enforcement Ordinance (CTLEO) were revised to agree with the updated Article 5 of the OECD MTC.
 The revised definition of PE will apply to the tax years beginning on or after 1 January 2019.
 After the amendment, the types of taxable presence that a foreign corporation may have in Japan include the following:

 - Branch, factory, other fixed places in which business is conducted in Japan, mine, quarry, building for rent, etc., but exclude a specified place used only for the purpose of storage, display, or delivery of goods or merchandise belonging to the enterprise and any other activity of a preparatory or auxiliary character (Direct PE).